Identification, Images, & Information

 Identification

-Male antennal clubs orange; female darker than male; upperside orange-brown with dark borders, hindwing with broad open orange area; underside of hindwing orange (fading to tan) with brown patch surrounding pale marginal crescent.
+P. cocyta has tip and much of underside of male antennal clubs orange; wings with upperside orange-brown with dark borders, hindwing typically with broad open orange area; underside of male (and sometimes female) hindwing orange (fading to tan) with rusty brown patch surrounding pale marginal crescent; female with a more developed and extensive dark pattern than male, and underside of hind wing paler with a more distinct pattern of dark lines.

-A lot of Pearls get called Northerns, and there is a lot of confusion between the two.
-It could be debated whether even some examples shown on Butterfly web sites and in books as "Northern's" really are.
-The trait of a line through the middle of the hind wing in Pearls, and not in Northerns (at least in males) doesn't always work, and should be taken with a grain of salt, and also the orange antennal clubs are only somewhat reliable (best in males).
-Generally Northerns are much larger and dominated by orange above, with the dark borders tending to be more narrow.
+Pearl Crescents and Northern Crescents are often confused, and the identity of some examples shown on Butterfly websites and in books is debatable.
+Generally Northerns are obviously larger and dominated by orange above, with the dark borders tending to be narrower.
 The veins in the mid portion of the wing are more likely to be orange than in Pearl Crescents (more likely mostly black there).
 Pearls, especially the males, tend to have a lot more black above, and often very wide dark borders.
-Below the Northerns tend to be much more orange on the hind wings.
-None of these is a totally relaible trait by itself, and the "overall picture" is important, one needs to avoid focusing on just one or two details when trying to separate these two species.
+Below Northerns tend to be more orange on the hind wings.
+Pearls often have the antennal clubs entirely dark or with only a small whitish tip (apparently the males always do in the Northeast), but this varies from place to place and individually.
+None of these is a totally relaible trait by itself, and the "overall picture" is important, one needs to avoid focusing on just one or two details when trying to separate these two species, and different traits may work better or worse in one region than in another.
+The traits of a line through the middle of the hind wing with dark veins in Pearls, and not in Northerns (at least in males) doesn't always work, and should be taken with a grain of salt.

 Range